open-revolution/openrevolution/content/kronos-effect.md

 title: Kronos Effect
 ---

 > By nature, monopolists fear any innovation that threatens their position.
 And this fear drives them to seek to neutralize these threats by destroying or devouring (acquiring) them.
-This echoes the Greek Titan Kronos, father of Zeus, who ate his children because he feared they would usurp him (as they ultimately did, in fact).
+This echoes the Greek Titan Kronos, father of Zeus, who ate his children because he feared they would usurp him -- as they did, in fact ultimately. -- From the Open Revolution, Chapter 1

 Monopolists want to restrict or kill off any development that threatens their monopoly be that a product or a regulation.
 This is because monopolists fear with good reason that these innovations will one day threaten them by spawning or becoming competition.